 Provision of Mouthpieces to Gardaí

-Current annual usage is estimated at 350,000 mouthpieces, which are issued as requested by An Garda Síochána.
-The recently released policing plan which will see more Gardai taking up operational roles is likely to lead to an increase in Road Traffic enforcement over the five years of this strategy.
-The number of mouthpieces should be increased by 50,000 for the first three years of the strategy.
+Annual usage is estimated at 350,000 mouthpieces, which are issued as requested by An Garda Síochána.
 This number will be kept under constant review in consultation with AGS.
 (Point 8 of 5 year objectives)

 Routine Testing